EvanHerman/simple-taxonomy-ordering/readme.txt

 * Unzip and upload contents to your plugins directory (usually wp-content/plugins/).
 * Activate the plugin.
-* Head to the settings page, 'Settings > Simple Tax.
-Ordering'.
+* Head to the settings page, 'Settings > Simple Taxonomy Ordering'.
 * Select the taxonomies you want to enable drag and drop ordering on.
 Save the settings.
 * Head to the taxonomy edit page and re-order the taxonomies as needed.
 * Profit